 Continue reading to learn more about The Fairytale Traveler.

-About Christa Thompson, Founder & Editor in Chief
+Christa Thompson, Founder & Editor in Chief

 Nice to meet you!
 I’m Christa, here’s a big virtual high-five, and what the heck, here’s a hug.
 I’m a big hugger!
 I’m also a huge geek.
 I think there’s a Comic-Con in my brain…at the very least there’s a unicorn.

 I absolutely LOVE TV, film, mythology, and the obscure.
-In fact, it wasn’t a love of reading which started my obsession of geekdom, it was a love of great movies and amazing television that led me to the greatest literary works of all time.
+In fact, it wasn’t a love of reading which started my obsession with geekdom, it was a love of great movies and amazing television that led me to the greatest literary works of all time.

 Another favorite hobby I have is traveling!
 Building a travel & lifestyle blog inspired by books, film, TV, and mythology was a pretty obvious choice for me, and one which suited being a single mom to an intrepid little boy.